TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models: Introduction

 \section{Introduction}

 Table reasoning refers to the core capability of a model to interpret, manipulate, and deduce insights from tabular data through logical operations~\cite{table_llm_survey}.
-It is prominent in the field of natural language processing~\cite{lu2024large}, and has huge potentials in real-world applications such as Business Intelligence and Healthcare~\cite{table_mining_survey}.Traditional approaches mostly focus on encoding the semantics of tables through structure embeddings and attention mechanisms, enabling pretrained models to better understand the content of tabular data~\cite{kim2025table, su2024tablegpt2,zhu2023xtab}.
+It is prominent in the field of natural language processing~\cite{lu2024large}, and has huge potentials in real-world applications such as Business Intelligence and Healthcare~\cite{table_mining_survey}.
+Traditional approaches mostly focus on encoding the semantics of tables through structure embeddings and attention mechanisms, enabling pretrained models to better understand the content of tabular data~\cite{kim2025table, su2024tablegpt2,zhu2023xtab}.
 In recent years, the advent of large language models (LLMs), like GPT-3.5 and GPT-4~\citep{gpt3,openai2023gpt4}, has redefined the paradigm of table reasoning methodology.
 Instead of relying solely on table semantic embeddings, LLMs leverage prompt engineering, external tools such as SQL and Python~\citep{wang2023mac,chai2024mceval}, and complex reasoning techniques such as chain-of-thought (CoT)~\citep{cot} to understand and analyze the tabular data.
 These developments have demonstrated the remarkable reasoning capability of LLMs to perform table-related data analysis, even without task-specific modifications.

-Owing to the growing potential of LLMs in table analysis, several benchmarks, such as TableBench~\cite{wu2025tablebench} and RealTableBench~\cite{su2024tablegpt2}, have been developed to evaluate their reasoning capabilities.
-These benchmarks evaluate LLMs across multiple dimensions, including information retrieval, structural understanding, numerical computation, etc. Despite these advancements, fully evaluating the table-reasoning capabilities of LLMs remains challenging due to data\&task quality, inference paradigms, and evaluation metrics.
-These key factors have not been fully considered by previous works.
+Owing to the growing potential of LLMs in analyzing tabular data, several benchmarks, such as TableBench~\cite{wu2025tablebench} and RealTableBench~\cite{su2024tablegpt2}, have been developed to evaluate their reasoning capabilities.
+These benchmarks evaluate LLMs across multiple dimensions, including information retrieval, structural understanding, and numerical computation.
+Despite recent advancements, comprehensively evaluating the table-reasoning capabilities of LLMs is still challenging due to three critical reasons:

-First, the quality and practicality of current datasets remain problematic.
-Many benchmarks are generated using automated scripts or LLMs themselves, which can introduce noise into the data, such as malformed tables or incorrect answers.
-Furthermore, existing datasets often contain small, overly simplified tables that fail to reflect the complexity of real-world tabular structures.
-In addition, most existing benchmarks focus on limited task categories, such as table fact verification or simple numerical calculation, without capturing the multifaceted nature of real-world table analysis.
-This narrow scope limits their ability to assess models in more complex and genuine scenarios.